-If a person’s motor neurons are not functioning well, they will experience significant problems with their movements, such as walking, standing up, turning, breathing, eating, speaking, and swallowing.
+If a person’s motor neurons are not functioning well, they will experience significant problems with their movements, such as walking, standing, turning, breathing, eating, speaking, and swallowing.
 The paracrine cell communication system carries signals from the brain to the muscles.
 People can perform movements through a complex process involving neurons.
+Motor neurons act as the essential messengers in this system, transmitting electrical impulses from the brain and spinal cord to the skeletal muscles throughout the body.
+When you decide to move your arm, for instance, upper motor neurons in the brain’s motor cortex send signals down through the spinal cord, where they connect with lower motor neurons.
+These lower motor neurons then carry the command outward to the specific muscle fibers that need to contract.

-Motor neurons are mostly just nerve cells responsible for managing muscles in the body to move.
+Motor neurons are nerve cells that control the muscles that move the body.
 Motor Neuron Disease, or “MND,” is a rapidly progressive neurological disease that damages motor neurons essential for controlling our movement.
 Nerve cells from the brain transmit messages to the nerve cells in the spinal cord, which are then distributed to different muscles in the body.

 MND disorders are a family of conditions, and there are several classifications of motor neuron diseases depending on the patient’s symptoms and underlying causes, including:

-Early symptoms of MND often affect specific areas in the body before they eventually spread to other places.
-Early diagnosis is critical to managing this condition and improving overall survival, so visiting a neurologist after any early symptoms is essential.
-There are typically three stages of MND including early, middle, and advanced (terminal MND)
+Early symptoms of MND often affect specific areas of the body before spreading to other areas.
+Early diagnosis is critical to managing this condition and improving overall survival, so visiting a neurologist at the first sign of symptoms is essential.
+There are typically three stages of MND, including early, middle, and advanced (terminal MND)

 Early-stage symptoms of MND are often confused with other types of unrelated neurological disorders, and the diagnosis is frequently changed after further testing.
-The initial signs and warning signals of MND depend upon where the disease manifests first.
-Typical symptoms for patients with onset MND are in the mouth ( bulbar) region, arms, legs, or lungs (respiratory system).
+The initial signs and warning signs of MND depend on where the disease first manifests.
+Typical symptoms of MND onset are in the mouth (bulbar region), arms, legs, or lungs (respiratory system).

 Symptoms of Stage 1 MND include:

-As MND gets more advanced, the symptoms get more noticeable after several functions in the body are affected.
+As MND progresses, symptoms become more noticeable as more body functions are affected.

 Symptoms of MND Stage 2 include: